UMMS-Biocore/bootcamp/session8/session8.md

    <https://rstudio.com/products/rstudio/download/>

 3. We will now install required R packages for conducting today's scRNA analysis practices before covering the basics of scRNA-Seq.
 Run the commands below.
-It should install the 'devtools' package, necessary for installing scRNA analysis package of 'SignallingSingleCell' from GitHub.
+It should install the 'devtools' package, necessary for installing scRNA analysis package of 'SignallingSingleCell' from GitHub. **Installing devtools may take long, please try to install before the session**

 ```
     install.packages(“devtools”)